IAmDaanE/ai-function-approximation/README.md

 ## About the Project

-This was written in python using my very own [barebones_ml](https://github.com/IAmDaanE/bare-bones-ml) neural network library.
+This was written in python using my very own [barebones_ml](https://github.com/IAmDaanE/bare-bones-ml) machine learning library.
 The input into the neural network is just the normalized x value and the network should spit out the y value for that x value.
 The function's are visualized using MatPlotLib and the neural network is visualized by barebones_ml using pygame.

 ## Getting Started